The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Experimental Settings

 \subsubsection{For Long-term Forecasting Tasks}

-The baseline models are reproduced using the scripts provided by \cite{wu2023timesnet} which employs Adam optimizer to minimize the target loss.
+The baseline models are reproduced using the iTransformer benchmark scripts~\citep{liu2024itransformer}, which employ Adam optimizer to minimize the target loss.
 Datasets are split chronologically into training, validation, and test sets with the ratio of 6:2:2.
-Following the protocol outlined in the comprehensive benchmark~\cite{qiu2024tfb}, the dropping-last trick is disabled during the test phase.
+Following the protocol outlined in the comprehensive benchmark~\citep{qiu2024tfb}, the dropping-last trick is disabled during the test phase.

-Specifically, we adopt proposed $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.5$ and $\beta=0.3$ and \textbf{excluding the temporal MSE term}.
+Specifically, we adopt proposed $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.5$ and $\beta=0.3$ and excluding the temporal MSE term.
 For structural orthogonality, dataset-specific strategies are implemented as variants of DFT and DWT.